-- 14. If the Appeal is dismissed the Engineering Council reserves the right at its absolute discretion to publish the fact, but without reasons unless the Appellant or his/her representative requests that reasons be published also.
-The Institution should also inform any other professional bodies of which the Appellant is known to be a member. - 15.
-If the Appeal is upheld, the Engineering Council shall on request of the Appellant or his/her representative publish the fact.
+14. If the Appeal is dismissed the Engineering Council reserves the right at its absolute discretion to publish the fact, but without reasons unless the Appellant or their representative requests that reasons be published also.
+The Institution should also inform any other professional bodies of which the Appellant is known to be a member.

+15. If the Appeal is upheld, the Engineering Council shall on request of the Appellant or their representative publish the fact.